 Paul and Helen Jones are from Port Perry and are serving as missionaries with Emmanuel International in Malawi Africa.
 They are an essential link between Bath Road Baptist Church and the churches and projects that we support in Malawi.
 We are sure thankful to have such good friends in Malawi.

-Moses Sungani is a pastor and church planter in Malawi.
-We are pleased to be able to provide 100% of the needed support for Moses.
-He has planted over 20 churches in his area and has also been busy with evangelistic work, church leadership and pastoral work for many years.
-Our church bought him a brand new motorcycle to help him in his effort because, although approaching 70 years old, he was pedalling almost 100 kilometers on a single speed bicycle to the furthest church he was aiding.
+Pictured is Moses Sungani who was a pastor and church planter in Malawi.
+We were pleased to be able to provide 100% of the needed support for Moses.
+He planted over 20 churches in his area and was also busy with evangelistic work, church leadership and pastoral work for many years.
+Our church bought him a brand new motorcycle to help him in his effort because, although approaching 70 years old, he was pedalling almost 100 kilometres on a single speed bicycle to the furthest church he was aiding.
 Moses now rests as he went to be with Jesus in 2011.

 Suffer the little children… What a blessing to help support Mai Mganga as she cares for a number of orphaned children in Malawi.